Ballista: Polybolos

 It has been speculated that the Roman military may have also fielded a 'repeating' ballista, also known as a polybolos.
 Reconstruction and trials of such a weapon carried out in a BBC documentary, What the Romans Did For Us, showed that they "were able to shoot eleven bolts a minute, which is almost four times the rate at which an ordinary ballista can be operated".
 However, no example of such a weapon has been found by archaeologists.

 Cheiroballistra and manuballista

-The cheiroballistra and the manuballista are held by many archaeologists to be the same weapon.
+The cheiroballistra and the manuballista are held by many scholars to be the same weapon.
 The difference in name may be attributable to the different languages spoken in the Empire.
 Latin remained the official language in the Western Empire, but the Eastern Empire predominantly used Greek, which added an extra 'r' to the word ballista.

 The manuballista was a handheld version of the traditional ballista.
 This new version was made entirely of iron, which conferred greater power to the weapon, since it was smaller, and less iron (an expensive material before the 19th century), was used in its production.
 It was not the ancient gastraphetes, but the Roman weapon.
 However, the same physical limitations applied as with the gastraphetes.